 |Total Credit Hours||35|

-Curriculum is coordinated by the UNMC faculty from the Omaha campus and delivered online or coordinated via various distance learning technologies to students at distant clinical sites.
-All required courses must be completed with a minimum passing grade of 70% (C-) to meet program requirements for graduation.
+Curriculum is coordinated by the UNMC faculty and delivered from the Omaha campus and delivered online or coordinated via various distance learning technologies to students at distant clinical sites.

 Course offerings are subject to change based on instructor availability, enrollment, and technology.